getsmarter/moodle-block_teaching_team/README.md

 # Teaching Team

-Teaching Team is a block that displays profile pictures and contact details of the accademic and support staff.
+Teaching Team is a block that displays profile pictures and contact details of the academic and support staff.

 It has settings for: